adamghill/refreshcss/README.md

 `pip install refreshcss`

+or

+`pip install refreshcss[cli]`

+if you want to use the command-line interface.

 ## ⭐️ Features

 - Python library to integrate in other Python projects
 - Can be used as a filter with `django-compressor` as part of minifying CSS
+- Can be used via command-line interface, for example in CI

 ### 🗜️ Integrate with django-compressor